 Scientific name: Lasiommata megera

-Orange and brown, often basks on walls, stones and bare ground.
+This orange and brown butterfly often basks on walls, stones and bare ground.

 The Wall is aptly named after its habit of basking on walls, rocks, and stony places.
 The delicately patterned light brown undersides provide good camouflage against a stony or sandy surface.
 In hot weather, males patrol fast and low over the ground, seeking out females.
 In cooler weather, they will bask in sunny spots and fly up to intercept females, or to drive off other males.